 Baker Ross.
 We had a lovely afternoon playing with the shapes and colours before putting together the spiders.
 We made a garland to hang over the spider.

-- Play Ghost Hunt.
-We bought this game from Amazon.
+We bought this game a few years ago and its one of my favourites for Halloween.
 This gets pulled out every year and is fantastic.
 The skeleton projects the ghosts onto the walls around you and you have to try shoot as many as you can.
 TIP. remember to press the reload button.

 We’ve had 2 years of playing this at Halloween before the kids told me to press it!